- Metropolitan Region Scheme

 Local planning strategies set out the long-term planning directions for the local government, apply state and regional planning policies, and provide the rationale for the zones and other provisions of the local planning scheme.

 Layout Plans set out the way land is to be protected, used and developed on Aboriginal settlements.
-They are prepared under State Planning Policy 3.2 - Aboriginal Settlements by the Department of Planning.
+They are prepared under State Planning Policy 3.2 - Aboriginal Settlements by the Department.

 Region Scheme Certificate application forms: